CBD legal status was a grey area. But now, since July 1, 2109, that grey area has become black letter law.

 - Plant-form medical marijuana.
 Minnesota’s limited medical marijuana law currently allows only extracts of the resinous form.
 Low-cost plant form medical marijuana is still off limits for low-income and disabled Minnesotans.

 - THC.
 Minnesota has its own Controlled Substances Act, Chapter 152.
 And Minnesota laws still list THC in Minnesota’s Schedule 1, along with heroin.
-But Minnesota can remove THC and marijuana from Minnesota’s Schedule 1, to recognize the currently accepted medical use.
+But Minnesota can remove THC and marijuana from Minnesota’s Schedule 1, in recognition of the currently accepted medical use.

 The real solution starts with removing marijuana and THC from all criminal laws.
 But in the meantime, we should protect our people from legal injustice as best we can.